 How Is Henna Made?

 The desert plant Lawsonia inermis thrives in temperatures up to 120 degrees Fahrenheit with little water.
 When its leaves are dried and crushed, they releases a compound called lawsone that combines with proteins found in your skin to create a stain.
 The longer the compound and the proteins stay in contact, the darker the stain will be.
-In order to make this powder stick to your skin, it is combined with a liquid (like water, lemon juice, tea, etc. depending on which tradition you follow) to create the paste, an acidic component (Iike lemon, lime, apple, or cranberry juice) to break down the plant cells and release the dye, and an essential oil (tea tree, eucalyptus, or lavender work well) to improve the stain’s color and longevity - and because it smells great!
+In order to make this powder stick to your skin, it is combined with a liquid (like water or tea, depending on which tradition you follow) to create the paste, an acidic component (Iike lemon, lime, apple, or cranberry juice) to break down the plant cells and release the dye, and an essential oil (tea tree, eucalyptus, or lavender work well) to improve the stain’s color and longevity - and because it smells great!